rtCamp/rtbiz-helpdesk/docs/user/internal-architecture/web_based_ticket_ui.md

 21. Add Follow-up Button - Button to add the follow-up to the ticket.

+22. Keep Unanswered* - This option appears for staff to keep a ticket Unanswered, post reply.

 ### Ticket Visibility for a Customer
 For a customer not all the features listed above will be visible.
-The
+The items marked with asterisk are not visible to customers.

+These marked featured are meant for the staff memebers, enabling them to get all the customer information at one place.
+This will reduce their number of visits to WordPress dashboard.